How to start a bookkeeping business

 Using FreeAgent to help you run your bookkeeping business

-Voted the UK’s friendliest software by ICB bookkeepers in 2019*, FreeAgent’s award-winning software makes it easy for bookkeepers to work collaboratively with their clients.
+Voted the UK’s Client App of the Year by ICB bookkeepers in 2021*, FreeAgent’s award-winning software makes it easy for bookkeepers to work collaboratively with their clients.
 It includes all the important features that bookkeepers need to help their clients grow and thrive, such as bulk payroll filing, Open Banking bank feeds and the ability to submit VAT and Self Assessment tax returns directly to HMRC.

 All FreeAgent bookkeeper partners have a dedicated dashboard that provides a unique snapshot of all of their clients, along with the option to drill down to manage individual clients in detail.
 The dashboard’s unique ‘Alerts’ feature prompts bookkeepers to take action when their clients’ accounts need attention and the software provides a range of useful reporting functionality including balance sheets, aged debtors reports and customisable capital assets.

-*FreeAgent was named ‘Friendliest Software of the Year’ at the ICB (Institute of Chartered Bookkeepers) Luca Awards in December 2019.
+*FreeAgent was named ‘Client App of the Year’ at the ICB (Institute of Certified Bookkeepers) Luca Awards in 2021.